-The Candidates Tournament for the 2013 World Chess Championship will be taking place from March 15 to April 1, 2013, in London, England.
-Eight players have qualified to be a part of tournament, which will take place in a double round-robin format.
-Only the top scorer will survive, advancing to the World Championship match.
-In the case of a tie, rapid playoffs will be held on April 2.
+The Candidates Tournament for the 2013 World Chess Championship took place from March 15 to April 1, 2013, in London, England.
+Eight players qualified to be a part of tournament, which was held a double round-robin format.
+Magnus Carlsen won the tournament, advancing to the World Championship match.
+Carlsen shared first place with Vladimir Kramnik, but took first place based on his superior tiebreak scores.

 Players were chosen for the Candidates Tournament in a variety of ways.
 Here's a quick rundown of the manner in which players were selected, as well as the players who qualifier via each method: